Skip to main content

 Lynch syndrome testing, cancer prevention and treatment

 In line with National Institute for Health and Care Excellence (NICE) guidelines from 2017, the NHS offers a genomic test for Lynch syndrome to everyone diagnosed with bowel cancer or endometrial cancer.
-When this programme finds someone with Lynch syndrome, the test is also offered to their relatives.
+When this process identifies someone with Lynch syndrome, the test is also offered to their relatives.

 Because people with Lynch syndrome who are diagnosed with bowel cancer tend to have tumours that are more responsive to immunotherapies, this testing can also help doctors offer the treatment with the best chance of success.